-- A. The House of Delegates shall meet at least annually. - B. The House of Delegates may permit any or all delegates to participate in a meeting by, or conduct the meeting through the use of, any means of communication by which all delegates participating may simultaneously hear each other during the meeting. - C. Special meetings of the House of Delegates may be called at such time and place as designated by a majority vote of the Board of Directors, or by written request of 65 delegates.
+- A. The House of Delegates shall meet at least annually. - B. Special meetings of the House of Delegates may be called at such time and place as designated by a majority vote of the Board of Directors, or by written request of 65 delegates.
 Members of the House of Delegates shall be notified 30 days in advance of such meetings, with a statement of the business to be transacted.
 No business other than that specified shall be transacted.